dy/sprae/alpine.md

 ---
-title: Migrating from Alpine to Sprae
+title: "Alpine.js to sprae migration guide"
-description: Alpine directives, magics, plugins and Alpine.data() with their sprae equivalents, side by side.
+description: "Every Alpine directive, magic and plugin with its sprae equivalent, side by side: x-data, x-for, x-model, x-init, x-transition and Alpine.data()."
+permalink: /alpine/
 ---

 # Migrating from Alpine to Sprae